LLNL/shroud/docs/cwrapper.rst

 For example, when a structure is returned by a C++ function, the C wrapper creates a local variable which contains a pointer to the C type of the struct.

+The local variable can be passed in when buf_args is *shadow*.

 call
 ^^^^